elphinhote/eat-da-burger/README.md

 Clone or download the repository, and npm install with dependencies.

 ## Usage
- The application has a directory structure,
+ The application has a directory structure with JawsDB instructions in MySql,

 * ├── config
 * │   ├── connection.js